You Bet-Cha: A Little Something To Make It Interesting?

 “Gambling is part of our human drive for survival.
 It is about looking for advantages in daily life,” shares Dr. Timothy Fong, assistant clinical professor of psychiatry at the Semel Institute for Neuroscience and Human Behavior, and the director of the UCLA Impulse Control Disorders Clinic (oh my, like three-putting?).
 “It does not have to be in a casino.
 Time, commodities, business start-ups, food, driving — there is something biological when you risk something and you achieve it, and the brain lights up, as it does with other natural rewards, be that food or sex or drink.”

-Fong is an avid 15-handicap who enjoys Vegas and the casino but seldom gambles on golf, saying the game is intense enough as it is (though he will wager on his more accomplished tennis game).
+Fong is an avid 15-handicap who enjoys Vegas, the casino and even online gambling sites like สมัคร 999bet but seldom gambles on golf, saying the game is intense enough as it is (though he will wager on his more accomplished tennis game).
 And for any Puritans worried about such blatant profligacy, the good doctor says he’s never seen a patient who is addicted to gambling on golf; other forms of gambling, perhaps, but not the weekly Skins game at the club.

 If looking for other patterns, my exhaustive research here leads me to the conclusion that a good 50 percent or so of gambling golfers also head to the track or the casino with regularity.
 That leads me to conclude that 50 percent or so of gambling golfers don’t gamble on other than their own golf games.